voltrb/docs/en/docs/volt_time.md

 # => 2015-11-24 21:58:30 UTC
 ```

-The methods `#since` and `#until` take a VoltTime as a parameter and calculate the VoltTime before or after this:
+The methods `#since` and `#until` take a VoltTime as a parameter and calculate the VoltTime before or after this
+(note that months are treated as calendar months):

 ```ruby
 1.month.since(VoltTime.at(0))